top of page

 Draw Connection - Draws a connection between two existing nodes on the map

-Break & Insert - Breaks an already existing connection and inserts a node, then rejoins the connections
+Break & Insert - Breaks an already existing connection and inserts a node, then rejoins the connections to that node

 Insert Section - Inserts a section along an existing connection